MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-summary.md

 # FAQs for meeting summary feature in Microsoft Teams

-These frequently asked questions (FAQs) describe the AI impact of Sales app's meeting summary feature in Microsoft Teams.
+These frequently asked questions (FAQs) describe the AI impact of the Sales app's meeting summary feature in Microsoft Teams.

 ## What is meeting summary feature in Teams?